buntagonalprism/trapa_app/README.md

 Commits to other branches generate prelease version numbers using the most recent master branch tag and an incrementing prerelease version number in format `<MAJOR>.<MINOR>.<PATCH>-<PRERELEASE>`

-## Build Pipeline Configuration
+### Pipeline Configuration
-1. Under Github Repo > Settings > Actions > General > Workflow permissions select "Read and write permissions" so the pipelines can push tags back to the repo
-2. Generate firebase service accounts for each environment:
+1. Generate firebase service accounts for each environment:
     1. `firebase login`
     2. `firebase use <my-project>`
     3. `firebase init hosting:github`.
 Press "y", then "enter".
 There should be a message "Uploaded service account JSON to GitHub as secret FIREBASE_SERVICE_ACCOUNT_<PROJECT_NAME>".
 You can now quit the process (the remaining setup steps run by this command continue to generate github actions pipelines to deploy to Firebase hosting, which are not required)
-3. Set a FLUTTER_VERSION under the variables configuration
+2. Set a FLUTTER_VERSION under the variables configuration

 # DUMMY CHANGE FOR TESTING PIPELINES